haotian1028/wuxibus/README.md

-# wuxibus
+# MShuttleBus
-For the student hackathon 2021.
+For the microsoft Hackathon 2021.
+Developed based on Wechat mini-program, and Node.js, Lin-UI.